MokkoFm/django-rest-api/readme.md

 ## Project's Purposes

-The code is written as a trial task for Qvantel.
+The code was written as a trial task for Qvantel.